RomlinGroup/Flatpack/README.md

 ### Creating a flatpack

-This is how you create a flatpack based on https://github.com/RomlinGroup/template.
+Here is how to create a new local flatpack using [RomlinGroup/template](https://github.com/RomlinGroup/template).

 ```bash
 flatpack create <flatpack_name>